LiamLlamazares/math_blog/_posts/2022-11-02-Malliavin-Calculus-5.md

 x
 Proof.
 By Theorem [2](https://nowheredifferentiable.com/2022-11-02-Malliavin-Calculus-5/#:~:text=our%20last%20one.-,Theorem%202,-(Density%20expression).%20Let) we know that $X$ has a density $p(x)$.
-To show that $p$ is smooth, by Sobolev embedding (link) it is sufficient to show that $p$ is weakly differentiable with order $n$ for all
+To show that $p$ is smooth, by [Sobolev embedding](https://mathworld.wolfram.com/SobolevEmbeddingTheorem.html) it is sufficient to show that $p$ is weakly differentiable with order $n$ for all
 $n \in \mathbb{N}$.
 That is, for all
 $\varphi\in C\U b^\infty({\mathbb R})$ there exists a function $p^{(n)}$